Sh0ckFR/Sh0ckFR/README.md

 I'm Sh0ckFR, welcome on my GitHub.

-🔭 I’m currently working on Cobalt Strike payloads and related stuff
+🔭 I’m currently working on C2 payloads and related stuff.

 🌱 I’m currently learning how to evade AV/EDR solutions and the Active Directory mysteries